manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2021-20-03-YouNiverse.md

 Last but not least,  the vastness of YouTube's archive creates not only dangerous rabbit holes but also insightful and interesting ones.
 For me, no video represents the  potential of YouTube as a cultural archive as David Bull's ["Remembering a carver - Ito Susumu"][db].
 David, a charmingly calm Canadian in his 60s, recalls his interactions with a master woodblock printmaker, Ito Susumu.
-He goes on to tell how he went on to learn some of Susumu's carving "secrets" and, in the meantime, sheds light on life of one of his most admired artists.
+In the video, David tells how he went on to learn some of Susumu's carving "secrets" and, in the meantime, sheds light on the life of one of his most admired artists.

 <br />
 <img src="{{ site.baseurl }}/images/2021-05-19-YouNiverse/david_bull.png" width="700px" >